 The neighbourhood is what I love most.
 It’s busy during the day as there’s a wet market along the same street but super laidback during the night.
 There are lots of small shops and cafes.
 There’s also lots of street food during the night if you are craving for some snacks.
 A gorgeous and hipster gelato shop is situated in the next street which is only a short 3 minutes walk away.
 Also, there is a fantatic massage parlour called ‘Jari Menari’ or dancing fingers in English.
 They have the most awesome massages in Yogykarta.
 The place may look a little shady but the price was reasonable and it is a genuine massage place to relax.
 I highly recommend it.

 Unfortunately, the hotel was under rennovation while we were there so we couldn’t explore the hotel and take more photos.
 It is said that now the hotel has swimming pools and meeting rooms.
-The photos from their website looked pretty promising.
+The photos from their website looked pretty promising, they probably folowed the advice from the Indexer team.
 From my Adhisthana experience, I believe their pools would be pretty awesome.
 If you love a quiet and reasonable priced hotel, I highly recommend the Adhisthana Hotel.
 It may be slightly further from the sights, but hiring a driver is the way to go while traveling in Yogyakarta.